-\begin{Proposition} Let $(M,d_{M})$ be a complete, nonempty, strongly second numerable metric space and let $(N,d_{N})$ be a metric space having a non-unitary path-component.
-Then, there does not exists a metric $d$ on $\mathcal{F}(M,N)$ such that the convergence of sequences in the space $(\mathcal{F}(M,N),d)$ is equivalent to the pointwise convergence of sequences of functions in $\mathcal{F}(M,N)$. \end{Proposition}
+\begin{Proposition} Let $(M,d_{M})$ be a complete, nonempty, strongly second contable metric space and let $(N,d_{N})$ be a metric space having a non-unitary path-component.
+Then, there does not exist a metric $d$ on $\mathcal{F}(M,N)$ such that the convergence of sequences in the space $(\mathcal{F}(M,N),d)$ is equivalent to the pointwise convergence of sequences of functions in $\mathcal{F}(M,N)$. \end{Proposition}